Land Rover Discovery insurance group

 - Cheap: £798 (Galashiels TD1)

 Which factors affect my Land Rover Discovery insurance rate?

 Along with insurance group, here are the other factors that have the biggest impact on your insurance premium costs:

 - Driver location.
-Insurers will you your home address to determine the risk of your car being stolen or involved in an accident.
+Insurers will use your home address to determine the risk of your car being stolen or involved in an accident.
 Those living in areas where motorists are more likely to claim will pay more.
-For example, a 30-year-old in central London may pay £1,168 for insurance for a Land rover discovery HSE 2.0 Sd4 auto 5d, while the same 30-year-old in Newcastle may only pay £967.
-This £181 difference occurs because motorists based in London are more likely to claim on their car insurance policies, compared to those in Newcastle.
+For example, a 30-year-old in central London may pay £1,168 for insurance for a Land Rover Discovery HSE 2.0 Sd4 auto 5d, while the same 30-year-old in Newcastle may only pay £967.
+This £181 difference occurs because motorists based in London are more likely to claim on their car insurance policies compared to those in Newcastle.

 - Driver age.
 The youngest drivers are the most likely to claim on their car insurance, and that’s why they’ll pay a lot more to insure their vehicles.
 As an example, the average 20-year-old driver in London may pay £2,115 for the Land Rover Discovery Xcellence Lux 1.5 TSI Evo 150PS 5d, while the average 40-year-old Londoner will only pay £1,108.
 In this case, the 20-year-old would have to pay almost double to insure a Land Rover Discovery.